 Achene – A dry fruit which contains a single seed, and does not open to release the seed at maturity.

 Aggregate-accessory Fruit – Comes from a single flower with multiple pistils, where the fleshy part of the fruit comes from other than the ovary.
 Main body is an enlarged, pulpy receptacle.
 Seeds are in achenes, rather than drupelets.
 E.g. strawberry.

 Annual – A plant which flowers, disperses seeds and dies in it’s first year.

 Anther – The Anther is the end of the “male” part of a flower (Stamen) which holds and disperses the pollen.

-Drupe – A fruit in which an outer fleshy part (Skin and flesh), surrounds a shell (pit or stone) containing the seed.
-E.g. Plum, Cherry, Peach etc.
+Drupe – A fruit in which an outer fleshy part (Skin and flesh), surrounds a shell (pit or stone) containing one seed.
+E.g. plum, cherry, peach, almond, coffee etc.